 - Obese: the BMI is greater than 30.

 If you are underweight, overweight, or obese, your OB/GYN may make different recommendations as to how much weight you should gain during the pregnancy.
-Your BMI can also be effected by the amount of muscle you have.
+Your BMI can also be affected by the amount of muscle you have.

 Now for the good stuff!